Stability of Accuracy for the Training of DNNs Via the Uniform Doubling Condition: Introduction

 In previous work \cite{LJS}, a doubling condition was introduced on the training set $T$ which ensured no small clusters of objects in the training set.
 This doubling condition on $T$ also ensures no small cluster in $\delta X(T,\alpha)$ and therefore guarantees the stability of accuracy.
 That is, if a DNN trained on $T$ achieves sufficiently high accuracy at $t_0$ it will have that its accuracy will remain high for $t \geq t_0$, see Theorems \ref{thm:stabilityB} and \ref{Pro_DC}.
 While leading to novel theoretical results, this doubling condition has two drawbacks.
 First, for $T \subset \R^n$ the doubling condition defined on slabs in $\R^n$ depends on the choice of the slabs.
 This means that the resulting stability of accuracy theorem depends on the choice of slabs used to verify the doubling condition and not only on the training set $T$.
 Second, this doubling condition cannot be implemented numerically as it requires checking it for infinitely many slabs with arbitrarily small widths.
 Finally, the constants which are given by the stability theorem in \cite{LJS} are also very large and not practically useful, see Theorem \ref{Pro_DC} and \eqref{constantC_1}.

 In this work, we present a new uniform doubling condition that resolves these two difficulties.
 First, this doubling condition does not depend on the choice of slabs and so depends only on the training set $T$.
 This leads to stability of accuracy in terms of the training set $T$ only.
 That is, assuming the training set $T$ satisfies the uniform doubling condition, there is a subset of parameters $A \subset \R^\nu$ such that for a DNN with parameters $\alpha \in A$ and certain architecture if it has high accuracy on the training set at some time $t_0$ then it will have high accuracy for all time $t>t_0$.
 Second, our uniform doubling condition can be verified numerically.
-In practice, for high dimensional data (i.e. $T \subset \R^n$ for $n$ very large) verification is subject to the curse of dimensionality and becomes harder to check as dimension $n$ grows.
+In practice, for high dimensional data (i.e. $T \subset \R^n$ for $n$ very large), verification is subject to the curse of dimensionality and becomes harder to check as dimension $n$ grows.
 Even in small dimensions, this uniform doubling condition probably cannot be fully verified, however, we show numerically that a simplified version of the uniform doubling condition can be checked for a data set and is an indication of whether loss becomes small during training.
 That is, we construct simple training sets for a decision boundary problem and check the simplified uniform doubling condition (SUDC) on them.
 We show that DNNs with similar accuracy trained on these training sets will have lower loss based on the SUDC.
 Using \eqref{acc_loss}, we conclude that the SUCD is a good indication of whether the DNN has stability of accuracy in these model examples.
 For more, see Examples \ref{DC_vs_loss_example_1}, \ref{DC_vs_loss_example_2} and \ref{DC_vs_loss_example_3}.
 In Subsection \ref{are_truncations_important}, we explain why it is reasonable to assume that SUDC provides important information for the stability of accuracy of a DNN.
+Finally, we also show a correlation between the SUDC and the accuracy and loss of the DNN on the test set, see Example \ref{new_example2}, Example \ref{new_example3} and Subsection \ref{example1_new}.
+That is, we show numerically that the training sets that better satisfy the SUDC have that: